-Stressing he wasn’t to be disturbed while giving a patient a fatal cancer diagnosis, oncologist Brian ‘Bong’ O’Halloran paused before adding, ‘unless somebody says something really funny about Trump?’
+Stressing he wasn’t to be disturbed while giving a patient a fatal cancer diagnosis, oncologist Brian ‘Bong’ O’Halloran paused before adding, ‘unless somebody says something funny about Trump?’

+“I could really use a break,” the despondent University Hospital Kerry consultant explained to secretary Mary ‘Ming’ Lonergan who stared back at him unsympathetically.
 “I’ve got three more of these before lunchtime,” he sighed, swivelling in his chair to look out the window at his new ‘beamer’.